isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Connecting BBB To Its Past: Conservation, Art and An Ode.md

 By the late 1980s, the Bras Basah and Bugis districts had developed a new shine but were quieter and less vibrant than before.
 To rejuvenate the area, URA decided to develop them together as a heritage, arts and learning enclave known today as the Bras Basah.Bugis (BBB) district.

-Guided by the Development Guide Plan (DGP), buildings in the areas including former school buildings, cinemas, shophouses and book stores were redeveloped as offices, shopping centres and hotels.
-Some were conserved and turned into museums and cultural and heritage spaces.
+Guided by the Development Guide Plan (DGP), buildings in the area ranging from school buildings to cinemas and shophouses were turned into commercial spaces as well as cultural and heritage spaces.

+As many of these buildings were known not just for their aesthetic architectural value, but also for the intrinsic role they played in the development of the local society and community, they were carefully conserved under the nation's conservation programme.

-The sliders below show some of these buildings.
+The sliders below show some of these conserved buildings.
 Click on the images to interact with them.

 |   |
 |:-----:|